-H Pre-Calc Grades 11, 12 Credit 1
+H Pre-Calc Grades 11 and 12 Credit 1

 This vigorous course prepares students to take the Advanced Placement Calculus (AB) course.
-Topics include the study of polynomial, exponential, logarithmic and rational functions.
+Topics include the study of polynomial, exponential, logarithmic, and rational functions.
 Topics in trigonometry and analytic geometry are also included.
 Students must have a TI-83+ or TI-84 series graphing calculator for use in this course.
+Students may opt to apply for dual enrollment credit with Notre Dame University Maryland (NDMU)-additional fees may apply.

-PREREQUISITE: Successful completion of Algebra 2 and recommendation of the Mathematics Chair; See page 4 for other prerequisites
+PREREQUISITE: Successful completion of Algebra 2 and recommendation of the Mathematics Chair, see page 4 for other prerequisites.